ki-tools/wolbachia-tool/README.md

 ### Geographic Shapefiles

 Shapefiles are prepared in ArcGIS.
-Preparing this data is a complex and tedious process and will be documented separately.
+Preparing this data is a complex and tedious process.
+You can read more about this in the [README found in the \_preprocessing/arcGIS_model_data directory](../../tree/main/_preprocessing/arcGIS_model_data#readme).
 Given a set of shapefiles for each scenario in the app (different population densities or disease reduction criteria), the [same R script](../../blob/main/_preprocessing/preprocess.R) referenced previously is used to transform these files into topojson files that can be used by the app.

 ## Development Notes